ArunChourasia-17/Vegetable-Image-Detection-Classification-Using-CNN/README.md

-# Vegetable Image Classification & Detection Using CNN :
+# Vegetable Image Detection & Classification Using CNN :

 ## Overview

-Vegetable Classification &amp; Detection, a web-based tool, leverages Streamlit, TensorFlow, and OpenCV.
+Vegetable Detection &amp; Classification, a web-based tool, leverages Streamlit, TensorFlow, and OpenCV.
 It employs CNN and YOLO models to classify and detect vegetables from images and live feeds, benefiting agriculture and food processing with accurate identification &amp; detection tasks.

 ## Tech Stack